evrhel/libscratch3/docs/BYTECODE.md

 - `uint32`: 32-bit unsigned integer
 - `int64`: 64-bit signed integer, two's complement
 - `uint64`: 64-bit unsigned integer
-- `float`: 32-bit IEEE 754 floating-point number
+- `float32`: 32-bit IEEE 754 single precision floating-point number
-- `double`: 64-bit IEEE 754 floating-point number
+- `float64`: 64-bit IEEE 754 double precision floating-point number

 **Note**: Any type postfixed with `*` is an offset in the file to which one or more of the type is stored contiguously, stored as a `uint64`.